MrClock8163/ToolDocumentation/docs/vbnetframework/textureconverter.md

 If a file could not be converted, an error message is added to the log.

 After the conversion, the successful files are displayed in green.

+### Calibration

+The estimated conversion times are calculated by multiplying the file size by an average seconds/byte conversion speed.
+The default values for this calculation are based on a series of test measurements on the development computer, but since those values are only true for that specific machine, an option was added to remeasure the speed, in order to tune the estimates to the performace of any computer.

+Since the PNG/TGA/JPG --> PAA conversion is slower than the PAA --> PNG, the application has two separate speed values stored.

+When the `... and calibrate` option is enabled, the conversion is forced to Progressive scheduling, and it cannot be stopped.

+During conversion the process times are recorded, and the seconds/byte value is calculated for each item in the queue.
+After the conversion is finished, the average of the values is taken.

+If only PNG/TGA/JPG or PAA files are in the current queue, only the respective speed value is recalculated.

+!!! tip

+	Calibration can be run with any number of files in queue, but it is recommended to have at least 10.
+Ideally, the files should either:

+	* vary in resolution, format, and color range (eg.: using only gray-scale textures is not ideal) --> better estimates for conversions in general, but worse estimates for specific types

+	or:

+	* all be similar --> more accurate estimates for conversion of those specific files types (eg.: if you only use PNG files, calibrate with only PNG files), but worse estimates for conversion of other types

 ## Preferences